 A criminal defense attorney may be able to provide the kind of oversight that keeps you from being violated unfairly.
 Violations often occur quickly and without warning.
 If you already have a lawyer on your side who knows your case and the terms of your probation, you can respond promptly to any issues.

 Working with a criminal defense lawyer can make a significant difference in the outcome of your case, whether you are already on probation or dealing with a criminal case that may result in probation.
 Criminal Defense Attorney Brian Gabriel has spent more than 30 years helping clients get the best probation terms for their circumstances.
-He will handle your case using all the knowledge and skill developed over the span of his career.
+He will handle your case using all the knowledge and skills developed over the span of his career.